-I went to graduate school at UT Austin and lived in Texas for many years after.
+I also have a very personal history with Texas having gone to graduate school there and having formed many of my artistic ideas and aesthetic there, as well as having lived there for nearly a decade.
 I found my footing as an artist driving around the desolate freeways of Texas photographing gas stations and strip malls and turning them into small lonely, empty, nearly minimalist oil paintings in graduate school.
 I found the real American story on those freeways of Texas; the story of blood, brutality, cruelty, capitalism gone mad, a vapid, endless landscape of strip malls and lonely souls, the “geography of nowhere” as it is called.

 While I love NYC and will miss many things about it, this is not where my work belongs; it’s not my authentic journey into the American mind, the American empire, the great American lie and all its many social ills.
 I am on a mission to tell that story, to speak that truth, and that can only be found in my most authentic soil.

 “I know now that he who hopes to be universal in his art must plant in his own soil.
 Great art is like a tree, which grows in a particular place and has a trunk, leaves, blossoms, boughs, fruit, and roots of its own.
 The more native art is, the more it belongs to the entire world, because taste is rooted in nature.”

 And so, I bid farewell to NYC and I move back to Texas, the most American of Americas, steeped in a culture of violence that to simply say the word “Texas” leaves the taste of blood in your mouth.
 I am heading to the frontline, so to speak, where my feet have their ground, "my own soil", where my heart finds its purpose, where I am called to make the most authentic and important work I can muster with these two hands directly "in the dirt" of it all.¡A la frontera!